treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

       secret_access_key: wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
 ```

-**Notice:** It's recommended to set type and catalog-id/metastore-uri in the lakectl configuration file.
+**Note:** It's recommended to set type and catalog-id/metastore-uri in the lakectl configuration file.
 {: .note .pb-3 }

 ## Suggested Model

-For simplicity, we recommend creating a schema for each branch, this way you can use the same table name across different schemas.
+For simplicity, we recommend creating a schema for each branch.
+That way, you can use the same table name across different schemas.

 For example:
-after creating branch `example_branch` also create a schema named `example_branch`.
+after creating branch `example_branch`, also create a schema named `example_branch`.
-For a table named `my_table` under the schema `main`, create a new table by the same name under the schema `example_branch`.
-You now have two `my_table`s, one in the main schema and one, in the branch schema.
+For a table named `my_table` under the schema `main`, create a new table under the same name and under the schema `example_branch`.
+You now have two `my_table`, one in the main schema and one in the branch schema.

 ## Commands

-Metastore tools support three commands: `copy`, `diff` and `create-symlink`.
+Metastore tools support three commands: `copy`, `diff`, and `create-symlink`.
-copy and diff could work both on Glue and on Hive.
+copy and diff can work both on Glue and on Hive.
 create-symlink works only on Glue.

-**Notice:** If `to-schema` or `to-table` are not specified, the destination branch and source table names will be used as per the [suggested model](#suggested-model).
+**Note:** If `to-schema` or `to-table` are not specified, the destination branch and source table names will be used as per the [suggested model](#suggested-model).
 {: .note .pb-3 }

-**Notice:** Metastore commands can only run on tables located in lakeFS, you should not use tables that are not located in lakeFS.
+**Notr:** Metastore commands can only run on tables located in lakeFS.
+You should not use tables that aren't located in lakeFS.
 {: .note .pb-3 }

 ### Copy